clovyr/javascript-example/README.md

 ## Running an example

-1. Navigate to the example directory of your preferred JS framework:<br/>
+1. Navigate to the example directory of your preferred JS framework:
 `cd git/github.com/clovyr/javascript-example/examples/todomvc-react`
-1. Install dependencies<br>
+1. Install dependencies
 `npm install`
-1. Run the server<br>
+1. Run the server
 `npm run server`
 1. In a new browser tab, enter the url of your Clovyr Code instance prefixed by `8080-`